-Belfast is a LONG way from the town littered with bullet holes that you saw on the news during 'The Troubles', it's now thought of as a great place for a lively city break, or else home of the new Titanic Museum.
-These days the best places to stay in Belfast are a mix of hip haunts and glorious old traditionals.
+Belfast is a long way from the town littered with bullet holes that you saw on the news during 'The Troubles'.
+It's now thought of as a great place for a lively city break, or else home of the new Titanic Museum.
+These days the best places to stay in Belfast are a mix of hip haunts and glorious old traditional spots.

-The shimmering and angular Titanic Belfast museum doesn't just occupy a prime piece of docklands real estate, site of the shipyard where the Titanic was built.
-It's also surrounded by its own quarter now, the Titanic Quarter, a large scale regeneration of the docks and Belfast's incredible maritime landmarks.
+The shimmering and angular Titanic Belfast museum doesn't just occupy a prime piece of docklands real estate on the site of the shipyard where the Titanic was built.
+It's also surrounded by its own quarter - the Titanic Quarter, a large scale regeneration of the docks and Belfast's incredible maritime landmarks.
 They've cleverly retained the huge cranes, Samson and Goliath, which were used in the construction of many great ships, and added several floating museums, including HMS Caroline.

 Beyond the Titanic are the relics of 'The Troubles', the white, pillared, neoclassical facade of Stormont, the Ulster Museum and Crumlin Road Gaol, which offer a fascinating reminder of this city's violent past.

 But these days there's more of a gentle melding of Irish and British culture, which makes for a unique city, totally unlike London or Dublin.
 Belfast's many years as a no-go zone means its relatively unspoilt and undiscovered.

 One of the best ways to discover Belfast is on one of the city's now famous Black Taxi Tours, where an experienced driver, usually one who worked through 'The Troubles' will show you their city, complete with personal details.
 Another very personal tour is the Belfast Mural Tours.